Azure/iot-hub-device-update/tools/AduCmdlets/README.md

     $AzureBlobContainerName =  'example'

     $container = Get-AduAzBlobContainer `
                     -SubscriptionId $AzureSubscriptionId `
                     -ResourceGroupName $AzureResourceGroupName `
                     -StorageAccountName $AzureStorageAccountName `
                     -ContainerName $AzureBlobContainerName
     ```

-3. [Create a public Azure Active Directory (AzureAD) Client Application](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/device-update-control-access#authenticate-to-device-update-rest-apis-for-publishing-and-management) if you do not already have one.
-This is required for calling ADU REST API.
+4. [Create a public Azure Active Directory (AzureAD) Client Application](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/device-update-control-access#authenticate-to-device-update-rest-apis-for-publishing-and-management) if you do not already have one.
+This is required for  REST API authorization.

-4. Obtain an OAuth authorization token for the client application.
-One option is to use [MSAL.PS](https://github.com/AzureAD/MSAL.PS) PowerShell module:
+5. Obtain an OAuth authorization token for the client application.
+One option is to use PowerShell module [MSAL.PS](https://github.com/AzureAD/MSAL.PS):

     ```powershell
     Install-Module MSAL.PS